abhi-singhs/wysiwyg/README.md

 1. Go to [GitHub Settings > Personal Access Tokens](https://github.com/settings/tokens/new)
 2. Click "Generate new token (classic)"
 3. Give it a name like "Quick Notes App"
-4. Select these scopes:
+4. Select these scopes (minimum):
-   - `repo` - Full control of repositories
+   - `repo` – create/search issues, labels
-   - `read:user` - Read user profile data
+   - `read:user` – attribution & self-assignment
+   - `project` (or fine‑grained project access) – required for Project linking & status updates
 5. Click "Generate token" and copy it
 6. Enter it in the app when prompted